Respondens/coding-standards/README.md

 - Use double quotes for SQL statements as single quotes are so common inside SQL.
 - Use double quotes also for non-SQL strings with a lot of single quotes.
 - Prefer constants like `PHP_EOL` instead of a newline character inside double quotes.

+# Doc Blocks

+### When to use
+- When something needs to be explained
+- When it helps type hinting.
+This will be deprecated as soon as we will switch to PHP7

 # Minimal difference